Darren Williams: York City

 Born in Middlesbrough, North Yorkshire, Williams played for Cleveland and North Yorkshire Boys and Marton Boys before joining the York City youth system in July 1993, scoring 16 goals for the Intermediate side in the 1993–94 season.
 He made his first team debut as a substitute in a 4–0 victory over Blackpool on 26 December 1994, which was his only appearance of the 1994–95 season.
 Due to an injury to Steve Bushell he started the 1995–96 season as a first team regular, before being dropped and finishing the season with 27 appearances in all competitions, before handing in a transfer request.
 He played when they beat Manchester United 3–0 at Old Trafford in the League Cup in 1995.

 Sunderland

-Williams joined Sunderland for a fee of £50,000 in October 1996, and made over 250 appearances for the team, 108 of which were in the FA Premier League.
+Williams joined Sunderland for a fee of £50,000 in October 1996, and made 239 appearances for the team, 108 of which were in the FA Premier League.

 The highlight of his career so far was probably when he scored the winning goal for Sunderland at Middlesbrough, his hometown club, in 1997, effectively relegating the Teessiders.
-Williams was also a part of the 1998 First Division Play-Off defeat at Wembley Stadium, in which Sunderland were beaten by Charlton Athletic 7–6 on Penalties after a 4–4 draw in regular play.
+Williams was also a part of the 1998 First Division play-off final defeat at Wembley Stadium, in which Sunderland were beaten by Charlton Athletic 7–6 on penalties after a 4–4 draw in regular play.